 Calling all trade contractors!

-The Scheme is pleased to announce that Company Registration has now expanded to allow trade contractors to benefit from registering.
-Some of the benefits of registration include: membership of a Scheme endorsed by the Government, local authorities and main contractors; gaining a competitive edge with prospective clients and when tendering for new contracts; and the possibility of winning a National Company Award.
+The benefits of registering with Company Registration are numerous, and include: membership of a Scheme endorsed by the Government, local authorities and main contractors; gaining a competitive edge with prospective clients and when tendering for new contracts; and the possibility of winning National Company Awards.

 Nigel McKay, Procurement Director for Lend Lease, commented:

 Hundreds of companies have already registered with the Scheme and are reaping the numerous benefits that registration brings.
-Last year, the Scheme hosted the first annual National Company Awards ceremony where the most considerate registered companies were recognised and rewarded for their contribution towards improving the image of the construction industry.
+Last year, the Scheme hosted the first annual National Company Awards ceremony where the most considerate registered companies were recognised and rewarded for their contribution towards improving the image of construction.

-Suzannah Nichol, Chief Executive of the National Specialist Contractors Council (NSCC), added:
+Suzannah Nichol MBE, Chief Executive of the National Specialist Contractors’ Council (NSCC), added:

 Edward Hardy, Chief Executive of the Considerate Constructors Scheme, said:

-“Over the last six months, we have been working closely with our Associate Members to enhance Company Registration so that trade contractors can register with the Scheme.
+We have been working closely with our Associate Members to review Company Registration so that trade contractors get the most benefit from registration with the Scheme.
 We recognise the important role trade contractors play and the real value that can be gained by registering the whole supply chain, ensuring that the entire construction project is performing to the highest levels of consideration.

-One day, we hope that all main contractors will see the benefit in registering all construction work with the Considerate Constructors Scheme.”
+One day, we hope that all contractors will see the benefit in registering all construction work with the Considerate Constructors Scheme.

 The Scheme’s aim of improving the image of construction is a continuous one.
-Since 1997, thousands of registered sites and companies have been demonstrating and sharing best practice, and expanding Company Registration now allows even more construction companies to show the UK that they too are a considerate constructor.
+Since 1997, thousands of registered sites and companies have been demonstrating and sharing best practice, cementing the UK as a world leader in considerate construction.